 Yes, most insurance providers will take the type of conviction you have into account when calculating the price of your policy.
 For example, a drink driving offence will be treated much more seriously and be more expensive cover following a single speeding conviction.

 Should I always declare a conviction?

-Insurance providers will usually require you to declare any driving convictions you have had in the past 5 years.
-If you withhold this information then it’s very possible that your policy could be made void.
-Not only this, but if you were to make a claim and it was discovered that you have a driving conviction then your insurance provider may demand that you return the money that was paid out for the claim.
+Yes!
+Insurance providers will usually require you to declare any driving convictions you have had in the past five years.
+If you withhold this information it’s very possible your policy will be void.
+Plus, if you were to make a claim and your insurers later discovered your driving conviction, they are likely to demand the pay-out money back.

 How to avoid a conviction

-If you have committed a driving offence it’s not always possible to avoid a conviction but sometimes you may be offered an alternative to a fine or receiving points on your licence.
-For example, you may be able to complete a National Speed Awareness Scheme course that will help you to avoid getting points on your licence.
-It is worth pointing out however, that some insurance providers may still take your speeding offence into account, even if you didn’t receive points on your licence as a result.
+If you have committed a driving offence it’s not always possible to avoid a conviction.
+However, you may be offered an alternative to a fine or points on your licence.
+For example, you could complete a National Speed Awareness Scheme course instead of receiving points on your licence - although some insurance providers may still take your speeding offence into account, even if you didn’t receive points on your licence as a result.

 Finding car insurance with a driving conviction

-When you’re looking for car insurance online, you may find that the quotes you’re offered are very high as a result of your driving conviction.
-Because online quote forms use an automated system, the severity of your conviction may not be taken into account and therefore the rates you’re offered are inflated.
-Because of things like this, it’s much better to seek car insurance from a specialist insurance provider for those with driving convictions.
+When you’re looking for car insurance online, you may find the quotes you’re offered are very high – all because you have a driving conviction.
+Because online quote forms use an automated system, the severity of your conviction may not be taken into account, meaning your quote could look quite pricey.
+It’s therefore a good idea to seek car insurance from a specialist insurance provider that caters for people with driving convictions.

 Specialist insurance providers have experience in devising policies that take each person’s unique circumstances into account – including how serious your offence was.
 Specialist providers will consider each application individually to offer a fair quote that suits the person’s needs.